Cub Scout Pack 33

 Please have each scout bring their toiletries, sleepwear, mess kit and any necessary personal items but leave electronics at home.
 Other items to bring are a flashlight or headlamp, towel, scout handbook, sunscreen, sunglasses, lipbalm, water bottle, small backpack, watch, and individual first aid kit.
 If snow is anticipated, consider a sled or snowshoes.
 You can also consult the Pack 33 camping checklist.

 Adults must bring vehicle tire chains (please know how to install them), a snow shovel, an ice scraper, and winter supplies for travel in the Sierra.
+Be prepared for inclement weather in the mountains!
 Adults should review the camp Policies and Parking document below.
 Adults are responsible for their children at all times.
 Note that cell phone service may not be available.